 - Registration form and QR code from the website c19.cl

-- Travel medical insurance with minimum coverage of 30,000 USD for medical assistance in case of illness with COVID-19 coverage.
+- Negative PCR test (sample taken up to 72 hours before boarding).
+Travel medical insurance with minimum coverage of 30,000 USD for medical assistance in case of illness with COVID-19 coverage.

-Quarantine measures upon entry into Chile
+Quarantine measures when entering Chile

 - Persons with validated mobility passport (temporary and permanent): 5 days (120 hours) from the sanitary customs control at the point of entry into the country.